 Bad tuna will always have noticeable brown streaks on their surface, and they may even be black.
 The cooked color of good tuna is redder than its natural color.

 Wouldn’t you agree that the tuna salad you created should be delicious?
-If the food is kept unrefrigerated and unprotected for too long, it is dangerous to consume.
+It is dangerous to consume if the food is kept unrefrigerated and unprotected for too long.
 Temperature swings and air exposure make ideal breeding grounds for bacteria and other diseases.

 Bacterial growth occurs best at temperatures ranging from 40°F to 140°F. The USDA has designated a “Dangerous Zone” for these two extremes.
 You should avoid leaving your tuna salad in this dangerous area.